Recraft

-Recraft is a generative artificial intelligence program and service developed by the London-based startup Recraft, Inc. Like models such as Midjourney and DALL-E, it generates digital images from natural language prompts, but is specifically tailored for professional design workflows, with features that emphasize brand consistency, text fidelity, and layout control.
+Recraft is a generative artificial intelligence program and service developed by the London-based startup Recraft, Inc. The company also offers Recraft Studio, a web-based workspace that lets users create and edit images, vectors, and mockups using various text-to-image models.

+Like models such as Midjourney and DALL-E, the Recraft model generates digital images from natural language prompts, and is specifically tailored for creative workflows, with features that emphasize brand consistency, text fidelity, and layout control.

 History and background

 Recraft, Inc. was founded in 2022 by machine learning scientist Anna Veronika Dorogush, best known for co-creating the CatBoost machine learning library at Yandex.

 The company emerged from stealth on May 31, 2023, with a public release of its vector graphics generation capability on Product Hunt.
 On January 17, 2024, TechCrunch profiled Recraft’s foundational model for graphic design, noting its emphasis on addressing copyright and ethical concerns associated with AI-generated imagery.

 On October 28, 2024, TechCrunch reported that Recraft's third major model, V3, had topped a crowdsourced benchmark, surpassing Midjourney and OpenAI's DALL-E in overall image quality.

 On May 5, 2025, Recraft announced a $30 million Series B funding round led by Accel, reporting more than four million registered users at the time of the announcement.